bittorrent/BTIPs/BTIPS/BTIP-91.md

 ## Simple Summary

-This proposal aims to introduce a Proposal governance mechanism for the BTFS network.
-All processes including proposal submission, voting, and execution are implemented via smart contracts to enhance the automation and transparency of network governance.
+This proposal outlines a general approach to introducing a governance mechanism into the BTFS network.
+The process involves leveraging smart contracts to manage various aspects of governance, aiming to improve efficiency and transparency.

 ## Abstract

-This proposal suggests deploying a Proposal governance smart contract on the BTTC network, allowing community members to submit proposals, participate in voting, and automatically execute related actions based on voting results, all through the contract.
-This mechanism will automate the governance process on-chain and ensure the process is open and traceable.
+The idea is to use smart contract on the BTTC network that supports community-driven governance.
+This would allow members to submit ideas, engage in decision-making, and have outcomes enacted through automated means, all governed by predefined rules within the contract.

 ## Motivation

-Introducing a Proposal governance mechanism implemented by smart contracts brings the following advantages:

-- All governance processes are automated without manual intervention
-- Proposal, voting, and execution are fully transparent and traceable on-chain
-- Lowers the threshold for governance and increases community participation
-- Prevents tampering with the governance process and improves security
+Adopting a smart contract-based governance model offers several benefits:

+- Governance can be conducted with minimal manual oversight
+- Processes are recorded on-chain, offering a degree of visibility

+Moreover, this mechanism can also facilitate processes such as SP (Storage Provider) joining and exiting after approval, as well as handling other types of proposals in a unified governance framework.

 ## Specification

 ## Rationale

-The Proposal governance smart contract automates and makes transparent the governance process, enhancing the decentralized governance capability of the BTFS network.
+Utilizing a smart contract to handle governance tasks could streamline operations and support a more distributed decision-making process.
+With capabilities to manage SP approvals and other governance-related actions, the system becomes more adaptable and comprehensive.

 ## Backwards Compatibility